JuliaReach/Reachability.jl/docs/src/publications.md

 The repeatability evaluation packages of all tools participating in this report is available in the [ARCH-COMP gitlab repo](https://gitlab.com/goranf/ARCH-COMP).

+### Award to JuliaReach

+The *Most Promising Research Award* of the ARCH 2018 Friendly Competition was given to JuliaReach for the results obtained in the ARCH2018_RE, see the [announcement here](https://cps-vo.org/node/55228):

+> It is our pleasure to announce that Marcelo Forets and Christian Schilling receive the ARCH 2018 Best Friendly Competition Result.
+They develop the tool JuliaReach, which showed significant improvements for computing reachable sets of linear continuous systems.
+The award comes with a 500 Euro prize from Bosch.
+Goran Frehse received the prize from Thomas Heinz of Bosch on their behalf.

 ## Reach Set Approximation through Decomposition

 - **Reach Set Approximation through Decomposition with Low-dimensional Sets and High-dimensional Matrices.** Sergiy Bogomolov, Marcelo Forets, Goran Frehse, Frédéric Viry, Andreas Podelski and Christian Schilling (2018) [HSCC'18](https://www.hscc2018.deib.polimi.it/) Proceedings of the 21st International Conference on Hybrid Systems: Computation and Control: 41–50.
 See the [ACM Digital Library link](http://dx.doi.org/10.1145/3178126.3178128), or the [arXiv: 1801.09526](https://arxiv.org/abs/1801.09526).
 Packages: [LazySets.jl](https://github.com/JuliaReach/LazySets.jl) and [Reachability.jl](https://github.com/JuliaReach/Reachability.jl).